tamirdresher/tamirdresher.github.io/_posts/2020-09-05-partition-queues-assignement-with-kubernetes-statefulsets.md

-## Implementing the Partition Queues Assignement with StatefulSet
+## Implementing the Partition Queues Assignment with StatefulSet

 Suppose we have a system that works with a traditional message broker such as RabbitMQ, ActiveMQ, SQS, Azure Storage Queues or alike.
 We have a queue named "OrderEvents" that holds events about orders we wish to partition to P partitions.